Barney Pelty

-Barney Pelty (September 10, 1880 – May 24, 1939), was an American Major League Baseball pitcher known as "the Yiddish Curver" because he was one of the first Jewish baseball players in the American League.
+Barney Pelty (September 10, 1880 – May 24, 1939) was an American Major League Baseball pitcher known as "the Yiddish Curver" because he was one of the first Jewish baseball players in the American League.
 As of 2017 he is in the top-ten for his career of all pitchers in the St. Louis Browns/Baltimore Orioles franchise in batters hit by pitch (first), complete games (third), ERA (sixth), and innings pitched and shutouts (eighth).

 Early and personal life

 Pelty was born (and later died) in Farmington, Missouri, where his family was the only Jewish family at the time.
 His parents were Samuel (who immigrated to the US from Prussia at the age of 17) and Helena Pelty, who were both Jewish, and he was the youngest of six children.
 His father was a cigar maker, and opened up a cigar store.
-He and his wife had a son, who became the city engineer of Farmington.
+Pelty and his wife had a son, who became the city engineer of Farmington.

 College

-Pelty was offered free tuition at the now-defunct Carleton College in Farmington, Missouri to pitch for them.
+Pelty was offered free tuition at the now-defunct Carleton College in Farmington, Missouri, to pitch for them.
 While attending Carleton, he met Eva Warsing, whom he married.
 After two years at Carleton, Pelty transferred to Blees Military Academy in Macon, Missouri, and pitched for the Academy team in the 1899 and 1900 spring seasons.

 Minor league career

 Pelty began his professional career with the 1902 Nashville Volunteers, but an arm injury cut his season short.
-After playing semipro ball, he was signed by the Cedar Rapids Rabbits of the Illinois-Indiana-Iowa League for 1903, and pitched in 25 games for them.
+After playing semi-pro ball, he was signed by the Cedar Rapids Rabbits of the Illinois-Indiana-Iowa League for 1903, and pitched in 25 games for them.